 - deal with disclosure of relevant documents

-- preparation of a bundle of documents for the final hearing
+- prepare a bundle of documents for the final hearing or liaise with an opponent in relation to its preparation

 - instruct a barrister to appear on your behalf when the case is decided.